gabboraron/Play_with_Docker_Classroom/README.md

 > ```Bash
 > docker run -d tmp-ubuntu
 > ```
 > The command, in this case, only returns the ID of the new container.
+To use the interactive running option (for example to open the operating system and start something there) use: `docker run -it containername:version`
 >

 #### pause a container
 > To pause a container, run the docker pause command.